stevedonovan/gentle-intro/part2.md

 But you cannot just put a `Node` in that `Option`, because we don't know the size of `Node` (and so forth.)
 This is what `Box` is for.
 The `Box` struct is fed a value, allocates enough memory for it on the heap, and moves that value to the heap.
-A `Box` always has the same size (it's basically a smart pointer.) so we're good to go.
+A `Box` always has the same size (it's basically a smart pointer) so we're good to go.

 So here's the Rust equivalent, using `type` to create an alias: